Utah's Connection to

 In these circumstances, the students refused to reopen the school unless the board of trustees met their four demands, which were as follows:

-After rejecting all four demands, Jane Spilman stated that Dr. Zinser would be an excellent fit if the students allowed her to serve as president.
+After rejecting all four demands, Jane Bassett Spilman stated that Dr. Zinser would be an excellent fit if the students allowed her to serve as president.
 Following this, more than 1,000 students marched to the U.S. Capitol, with four student leaders, Greg Hlibok, Jerry Covell, Tim Rarus, and Bridgetta Bourne, leading the way.
 Students, alums, and faculty persevered in their demands despite opposition from the national Deaf community, until they achieved their goals (Christiansen & Barnett, 1995).

 - Zinser's resignation and selection of a Deaf president,